 Are smelly stains making you wrinkle your nose every time you lay down on your pillowcase or wipe your mouth with your napkin?
 Did you forget a load of laundry in the washing machine and now it smells like mildew?
 Or did the dog lay on your favorite blanket and all you smell is wet dog even after its been washed?
 Well, take a trick out of grandma’s playbook and break out the vinegar – Mix ½ cup of white vinegar with the detergent and water then add the items into the machine.
 Vinegar helps erase the smell and can prevent color bleeding at the same time.

 White canvas shoes are perfect for summer – until they start looking beige.
-Here’s how to freshen stained sneakers, thanks to How to Clean Stuff.
+Here’s how to remove stains, thanks to How to Clean Stuff.
 Scrub away dirt stains with shampoo on a nail brush, wipe residue away with a damp sponge.
-Use dish soap on grass stains and nail polish remover on grease or tar.
+Use dish soap on grass stains, and nail polish remover on grease or tar.
 After you’ve removed as much as possible, apply oxygen bleach with a nailbrush or toothbrush to any remaining off-white areas.
 If you don’t mind losing the new look, canvas shoes can usually be machine washed on a gentle cycle with warm water.
 Hang to air dry.

 Most things can be washed at home, but specialty table linens and decorations, like flags and bunting, should be professionally cleaned to ensure they last year after year.
 Bring them to us now and you’ll be ready to entertain with your favorite decorations bright and bountiful.
 Once the party is over, get them back right away – grease stains and mustard spills set faster than other foods, and can become permanent in as little as a week.